seeeebaaaa/karel_learns_c_cl/README.md

 Karel is symbolized by `>, V, <, ^` depending on the direction he is looking.
 He can also look like `}, U, {, A` if he's currently standing on a beeper.
 The Walls are symbolized by `|, -` depending if they are vertical or horizontal.
 On the left and bottom part of the outer wall are markers (`>, ^`) that indicate the rows and colums Karel can stand in for a better visualization.
+Empty fields are marked with a dot `.`.

 ## Customization
 > NOTE: these featurs are exclusively for this Karel-version, and are may (very likely!!) not supported in other versions.